geekypedia/Rester/README.md

 When you are running this application for the first time, you will see prompt to provide your database credentials.
 Don't worry if you make a mistake here.
 You can always re-configure it by hitting the following URL again.

-`<a href="http://localhost:8080/api/configure" target="_blank">http://localhost:8080/api/configure</a>`
+<a href="http://localhost:8080/api/configure" target="_blank">`http://localhost:8080/api/configure`</a>

 #### Check the generated API docs and testing tool

-Once you have provided the connection string, you can see your tables turned into API with full documentation at the following location: <a href="http://localhost:8080/api/docs" target="_blank">http://localhost:8080/api/docs</a>.
+Once you have provided the connection string, you can see your tables turned into API with full documentation at the following location:

+<a href="http://localhost:8080/api/docs" target="_blank">`http://localhost:8080/api/docs`</a>.

 The documentation is based on Swagger and you can use the same documentation tool to test out your APIs.
-But along with that, if you want a fully customizable tool, just hit this url: <a href="http://localhost:8080/api/test" target="_blank">http://localhost:8080/api/test</a>.
+But along with that, if you want a fully customizable tool, just hit this url.

+<a href="http://localhost:8080/api/test" target="_blank">`http://localhost:8080/api/test`</a>.

 #### Manage and modify your database

 If you don't have an existing database, and you just installed mysql and you are looking for a quick light-weight tool to manage your MySQL, you are in luck.
 RESTer bundles an awsome open-source tool (Courtesy of Adminer) that you can use to create and manage your MySQL.
-Just hit this link: <a href="http://localhost:8080/db" target="_blank">http://localhost:8080/db</a>.
+Just hit this link.

+<a href="http://localhost:8080/db" target="_blank">`http://localhost:8080/db`</a>.

 #### Online code editor

 Now that you can manipulate your DB directly from browser, and see its results reflected immediately on documentation, you would want to start coding your web application.
 For that, you would need an IDE.
-You don't need to download anything, just go here: <a href="http://localhost:8080/ide" target="_blank">http://localhost:8080/ide</a>.
-Put the default username ('admin') and password ('admin').
+You don't need to download anything, just go here.

+<a href="http://localhost:8080/ide" target="_blank">`http://localhost:8080/ide`</a>

+Put the default credentials

+`username: admin
+password: admin`

 This is a fully featured IDE directly in your browser.

 We have created 2 projects for you already.
 One is 'web' and the other is 'api'.

 ##### Customize APIs